 My mama’s kitchen, or in front of one of my dad’s crackling fires, or curled up on my mawmaw’s comfy sofa – I can find solace there.

 8. The woods

 I spent the majority of my childhood out of doors.
-On the prairies of Oklahoma or in the woods of Mississippi, I did my growing up as an outside kid.
-And as much as I loved Oklahoma, I have to say that my personal preference is pine trees and creeks and “hollers”.
-I picked berries, waded through cold, rushing falls, rode my bike more miles than I can even remember.
+On the prairies of Oklahoma or in the woods of Mississippi, I did my growing up.
+I picked berries, waded in creeks, rode my bike more miles than I can even remember.